 According to Sotheby’s Institute of Art, only 5% of the world’s artworks will survive the next 100 years.
 This seems a disproportionately small number taking into account all the artworks around the world, however given the requirements of conservation and proper care, it becomes possible that artwork may face quicker destabilisation, damage and loss of value.

-The Institute of Art is a commanding voice in the art world, as the leader in art business education, so the warning should be heeded.
+The Institute of Art is a commanding voice in the art world, as a leading provider of art business education, so the warning should be heeded.
 Although 100 years seems like a long time away, collectors and owners of artworks should monitor the condition of their paintings frequently.
 It’s always a sensible idea to put plans in place for conservation, which can begin at home with minimal effort, to deny any unnecessary deterioration.
 After the effort of acquiring art, incorrectly storing and displaying it in a home following this series of steps can minimise damage and reduce issues in the future:

 To read more, click on our article, ‘How to store and display your artwork’.